Tag: orange

 Remove the stir paddle with any leftover cake batter.

-3. Add the chopped dates and if you use almonds add them now or place them on the top.
-Mix with the wooden spoon till well combined.
+4. Add the chopped dates and if you use almonds add them now or place them on the top.
+Mix with the wooden spoon till well mixed.

 Final Batter mix

-4. Spoon the mixture into the prepared baking tray, pop it into the preheated oven on convection mode (fan).
-Bake for 45 minutes at 160 deg Celsius, reduce temperature to 150 degrees and bake for another 5-10 minutes or until a skewer inserted in the center comes clean.
+5. Spoon the mixture into the prepared baking tray, pop it into the preheated oven on convection mode (fan).
+Bake for 45 minutes at 160 deg Celsius.
+Then, reduce the temperature to 150 degrees.
+Continue baking for another 5-10 minutes or until a skewer inserted in the center comes clean.

 Phone_1

 It’s best to leave it to cool partially or completely at room tremperature otherwise it might break apart.
-We loved the crispy top with soft texture on the inside, a flavor and aroma that is always best suited for big families or serve guests.
+We loved the crispy top with a soft texture on the inside.
+The flavor and aroma are always best suited for big families or to serve guests.
 You can use chocolate sauce as a good accompaniment.

 Note:

-*In case you’re wondering what kind of orange to use, here I have used Valencia Orange.
-Before using an orange I dipped it for 5 – 20 minutes in a bowl with 1 1/2 cup of water and 1 tbsp vinegar just to wash away any unwanted dirt or chemicals.
+*In case you’re wondering what orange to use, here I have used Valencia Orange.
+Before using an orange, I dipped it for 5 – 20 minutes in a bowl.
+I used 1 1/2 cup of water and 1 tbsp vinegar to wash away any unwanted dirt or chemicals.

 *If you wouldn’t have time to get the butter to room temperature, cut the desired quantity of butter into small cubes before preparing rest of the ingredients it gets softer faster by the time you are ready to combine the rest.
 On an additional note – if the eggs are lying in the fridge, place them out on the counter top.